0xAlphaDevs/TokenFlow/README.md

 **Using Github**

 - Clone the Git repository: `https://github.com/0xAlphaDevs/Mylo.git`
+- Set up your Euclid developer sdk and run the required docker containers [Quickstart](https://docs.constellationnetwork.io/sdk/guides/quick-start/)
-- Install project dependencies: `pnpm install`
+- Install project dependencies: `yarn install`
+- Copy the .env.example file to .env.local and fill in the required values
-- Start the development server: `pnpm run dev`
+- Start the development server: `yarn dev`
-- Access the web app in your browser at [http://localhost:3000](http://localhost:3000)
+- Access the web app in your browser at [http://localhost:8080](http://localhost:8080) -

 ## Demo Screenshots